-Connecting to a Component-to-VGA Video Source
+Connecting to a Component Video Source

-If your video source has component video ports, you can connect it to the projector using an optional component-to-VGA video cable.
+If your video source has component video ports, you can connect it to the projector using an optional component video cable.
 Depending on your component ports, you may need to use an adapter cable along with a component video cable.

-- 1. Connect the component connectors to your video source's color-coded component video output ports, usually labeled Y, Pb, Pr or Y, Cb, Cr.
-If you are using an adapter, connect these connectors to your component video cable. - 2.
-Connect the VGA connector to a PC port on the projector.
+1. Connect the component connectors to your video source's color-coded component video output ports, usually labeled Y, Pb, Pr or Y, Cb, Cr.
+If you are using an adapter, connect these connectors to your component video cable.